MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-notifications.md

 ## How to setup notification for feedback that you submitted

-Perform these steps to review or modify notifications setup for an engagament:
+Perform these steps to review or modify notifications setup for an engagement.

 1. Click on the engagaments icon on the dashboard
 2. Open engagement from the list bu clicking on its name